Shine Corporate Class Action

 What is a Common Fund Order

-A common fund order is a Court order that all Group Members in a class action pay a portion of any compensation they may be entitled receive if the class action results in a successful settlement or judgment as consideration for the funder, in this case Regency providing funding to run the class action.
+A common fund order is a Court order that all Group Members entitled to compensation in a class action pay a portion of any compensation they may be entitled receive if the class action results in a successful settlement or judgment as consideration for the funder, in this case Regency providing funding to run the class action.
 If you would like a copy of the Plaintiff’s Common Fund Application and proposed Funding Terms, please call Quinn Emanuel on (02) 9146 3548, or email firstname.lastname@example.org.

 Who is the funder?